 - FOCUS – on what you’re doing, in the moment.
 Look ahead at the terrain, plan where your feet will land and think about how quickly you will make your steps.
 Look out for potential hazards such as large obstacles, loose rocks or sticks that might move when you step on them, and other more unusual things such as large wildlife up ahead that you may need to avoid.

-If you don’t take on enough salts/electrolytes then you run the risk of getting muscle cramps, which can put you off running for a long time afterward unless you know how to overcome them or better yet, prevent muscle cramping.
+As well as getting dehydrated if you don’t drink enough water when running, if you don’t take on enough salts/electrolytes then you run the risk of getting muscle cramps, which can put you off running for a long time afterward unless you know how to overcome them or better yet, prevent muscle cramping.
 Learn how to prevent muscle cramps while running.

 I’ve been known to go out with the intention of spending a couple of hours, and spending almost three hours because it was hotter than I expected, I was slower than I had intended, and I spent an extra hour hiking around in the heat – maybe because it can be energy-sapping, or maybe because it was such a beautiful day that I didn’t want to rush my route.
 In these situations it’s important to have a snack and enough water with you – and also, of course, let someone know you’re ok and just going to be out a bit longer than planned.